aosucas499/smartdre/README.md

 4. File to boot at init session (it copies the file smartdre.desktop to /etc/xdg/autostart)

 ### smartdre.desktop
 File necessary to boot the container when the session starts.
-Compatible with KDE and GNOME.
+Compatible with KDE, Cinnamon and GNOME.

 ### smartdre
 It runs the the docker container, taking into account if the container was created or not.

 ### controlpanel
-It runs the controlpanel smartboard, it is necessary for systems without systemtrayicon (Gnome 3.2x)
+It runs the controlpanel smartboard.

 ### orient
-It runs the application to orient the board, it is necessary for systems without systemtrayicon (Gnome 3.2x)
+It runs the application to orient the board.